amysyk/scheduling-assistant/memories.md

 None
 2025-05-06 20:43:01.889900-07:00: The user is asking for the kids' activities for the current week (week of May 6, 2025), which I haven't previously provided.
 2025-05-06 20:50:42.151918-07:00: Marco will not attend catcher practice on Saturday, May 10, 2025.
+2025-05-06 21:00:03.051947-07:00: No new information.
+The user appears to be asking for the same weekly schedule but with a typo ("acvities for this eek" instead of "activities for this week").

+None